rmauritsson/the-shooter/README.md

 Give a ⭐️ if you like this project!

+##Inspiration

+The game objectives, design were inspired by the TV series the expanse

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Freecode Camp
+- Luis Zano articles
-- Inspiration
+- Phaser documentation
-- etc
+- openmargart

 ## 📝 License